PDRA-01 Explained

 3. Day-or-night operations

-Flights may be conducted 24 hours a day, so long as night procedures in your Operations Manual (lighting, briefing, visual references, etc.) are followed.
+Flights may be conducted 24 hours a day, so long as the night procedures in your Operations Manual (lighting, briefing, visual references, etc.) are followed.

 4. Obstacle “pop-up” height extension

-What PDRA-01 Forbids or Restricts
+What a PDRA-01 OA Forbids or Restricts

 Prohibition / Limit Reason